Omar Alnahi / www.pexel.com

 The disquieting contexts we are in today put an urgent demand for those of us in the academia to reclaim the ‘human’ in humanities (and the ‘social’ in social sciences).
 It is a call for a more comprehensive ‘reclaim strategy’ that aims to capture the complexity of human engagement and existence within natural potentials and limits.
 It is reclaim strategy to include the nurturing of young minds to contribute to the public and to the common good of all.

 In this effort to reclaim the ‘human’, the role of institutions of higher learning, like Xavier University Bhubaneswar (XUB), is very important.
-They offer a dynamic, dialogic and nurturing space to influence and to shape the human spirit, directly or indirectly shaping generations of young people and their delicate futures.
+They offer dynamic, dialogic and nurturing spaces to influence and to shape the human spirit, directly or indirectly shaping generations of young people and their delicate interdependent futures.

-Institutions like XUB have the potential to offer open learningful spaces for the nurturing of a ‘new transdisciplinary human-ities’ among young people who may not just be looking for run-of-the-mill careers but a meaningful engagement with their futures, both in the private and public sense.
+Institutions like XUB have the potential to offer rich and open learningful spaces for nurturing a ‘new transdisciplinary humanities’ among young people who may not just be looking for run-of-the-mill degrees and careers but a more meaningful engagement with their futures, both in the private and public sense.
 Young people certainly want to contribute to the general wellbeing of society, to the common good of all.
-Recognising this, XUB has taken a mindful, giant leap to imaginatively and institutionally nurture this opportunity against hastening global crises.
+Recognising this, XUB has taken a mindful, and a giant, leap to imaginatively and institutionally nurture this opportunity against hastening global crises.